 During the first two decades as a Junior League, the JLKCMO started Kansas City’s first public kindergarten, operated the Florence Crittenton Home for unwed mothers, the Mattie Rhodes daycare nursery and organized bandage drives for the Red Cross.
 JLKCMO members also served families and young patients at Children’s Mercy Hospital and operated the Girls’ Advisory Bureau, an agency fostering mentoring relationships between women and young girls.

-Some highlights of our proud history in Kansas City include creating the Docent Program at the Nelson Atkins Museum of Art, the Court Appointed Special Advocate (CASA) project of Jackson County, Children’s TLC, the Children’s Center for the Visually Impaired, the Children’s
+Some highlights of our proud history in Kansas City include creating the Docent Program at the Nelson Atkins Museum of Art, the Court Appointed Special Advocate (CASA) project of Jackson County, Ability KC, the Children’s Center for the Visually Impaired, the Children’s

 Place and the Jazzoo fundraiser for the Kansas City Zoo.